md-riaz/google-translatev2-api-php/README.md

 ## Installation

-Use composer to install the lib
+Use raw php to install the lib

 ```
 require_once 'src/Client.php';